-Workitect is a consulting and training firm that provides competency-based human resource and talent management tools, programs and systems with applications for:
+Workitect is a consulting firm that provides competency-based talent management tools, including a competency dictionary, Competency Development Guide, Competency Interview Guides, and 360 feedback instruments with applications for:

 Assessment & Selection Performance Management Succession Planning Career Pathing Training and Development Leadership Development